AngeDieu/GeniusOS/README.md

 ## About

 SuperOS is a fork of [Upsilon](https//github.com/Upsilon-Numworks/Upsilon) that seeks to add features that I either liked and cherry-picked from other Epsilon/Upsilon forks, or have coded myself.
+It is intended to be a playground for me to practice on rather than an actual prod project.

 Upsilon is a fork of Omega, an user-made OS that runs on the Numworks calculator, which brings many features to it, but was discontinued because of a policy change from Numworks.
 Upsilon is for the people who want to see a future for user-made OSes for Numworks, even after the closure and archiving of Omega.